-Blogposts: 15% (individual)
+Blogs: 12% (individual)

-Each student will publish five blogs, each containing at least 300 words.
-In effect, each student will individually write short articles on instructor-specified topics related to the Practicum.
+Each student will publish four blogs, each at least 400 words.
+In effect, each student will individually write four articles on instructor-specified topics related to the practicum.
+The intent of the exercise is to develop professional written communication.
+The rubric is shown below.